|

 Each disc has the 26 letters of the

-Latin alphabet engraved in a different (randomized) order on the outer rim,
+Latin alphabet engraved in a different (randomized) order at its

 M-94 was manufactured by several companies.

-Although the exact procurement figures are unknown, ASA's cryptographer
+The exact procurement figures are unknown, but ASA cryptologist

 William Friedman